 Learn how to cook prime rib roast (standing rib roast) that's juicy, tender, and perfectly cooked!
 Read on for cooking times and temperatures using the reverse sear method.
-Serve on Thanksgiving, Christmas, Easter, holidays, or any occasion!
+Serve with our au jus sauce on Thanksgiving, Christmas, Easter, holidays, or any occasion!

 Prime rib roast, standing rib roast, Christmas roast, holiday roast, ribeye roast, beef bone-in rib roast - it goes by many names, but whatever you call it, it's a tender, juicy cut of meat that's slow roasted in the oven and full of rich, meaty flavor.